-Many knowledgeable drivers will tell you that minivans are among the most utilitarian vehicles sold today: No other vehicle uses space quite so well.
+Many knowledgeable drivers will tell you that minivans are among the most utilitarian vehicles sold today: No other vehicle uses space quite so well, not even an SUV.
 The reality is, many of those who buy minivans buy them fully loaded, and that's why we opted to test the "ultimate" minivans, with a price cap of $50,000, so we could evaluate the latest in technology, features and drivetrains.

 - 2015 Chrysler Town & Country

 - 2015 Honda Odyssey (refreshed since our last test)

 - 2015 Toyota Sienna (refreshed since our last test)

 We asked Nissan for a Quest to test, and it declined to participate.

 We put the minivans through a week's worth of testing:

 - We drove them on a 135-mile real-world mileage course in and around Milwaukee.